vruss14/weather-forecast-dashboard/README.md

 # Weather Forecast Dashboard

+## Overview

+This web application pulls data from the OpenWeather API to display a particular city's current weather statistics and five-day forecast so that a user can plan accordingly for various weather conditions.

 ## Description

 For this project, I designed a fully functional web application that fetches data from the OpenWeatherMap API.
 When the user searches for a particular city that is listed in the API, current weather conditions for the city appear on the page, along with a five-day forecast for the city.